Wizty79/DevOps-Course-Starter-02/README.md

 app.logger.info("Value of foo is %s", foo)

-For more precise examples please see lines 31, 47, 53, 59, 76 and 113 in the file app.py and line 31 and 39 from the file mongo_items_collect.py, also please note that the logger statements have been placed in the code blocks where what they are logging are defined.

 If you want to set the logging level from a command-line option such as:

 --log=INFO

-But for the purpose of this section the logging level is set by an variable in .env

-To send the logs to Loggly